Women's march targets Supreme Court, with abortion on line

 The march comes a day after the Biden administration urged a federal judge to block the nation’s most restrictive abortion law, which has banned most abortions in Texas since early September.

-It’s one of a series of cases that will give the nation’s divided high court occasion to uphold or overrule the landmark Roe v.
-Wade decision from 1973, which made abortion legal for generations of American women.
+It’s one of a series of cases that will give the nation’s divided high court occasion to uphold or overrule Roe v.
+Wade.

 An opponent of women’s access to abortion called this year’s march theme “macabre.”